-- A. Monitor the property for rare plants and wildlife during regular property checks. - B. Develop and implement a strategy to protect any additional rare species observed on the property. - C. Monitor existing and report new observations of rare and endangered species to the proper commonwealth authority. - D. Reroute or close trails in the event that the recreational use interferes with a rare species. - E. Annually mow trails one-foot wider than trail tread to create edge habitat for rare species that benefit from disturbance. - F. Protect and enhance existing rare species habitats: - a.
+A. Monitor the property for rare plants and wildlife during regular property checks.

+- B. Develop and implement a strategy to protect any additional rare species observed on the property. - C. Monitor existing and report new observations of rare and endangered species to the proper commonwealth authority. - D. Reroute or close trails in the event that the recreational use interferes with a rare species. - E. Annually mow trails one-foot wider than trail tread to create edge habitat for rare species that benefit from disturbance. - F. Prohibit non-motorized bicycles, horses, and dogs from the southern portion of the Reservation accessed by the south entrance off Moshup Trail. - G.Protect and enhance existing rare species habitats: - a.
 Woodland Habitat - i.
 Site trails and trailheads in such a manner as to minimize tree cutting. - ii.
-Manage understory in targeted areas of open-grown oaks through mowing and grazing (See Project Planning Maps).
+Manage understory in targeted areas of open-grown oaks through mowing and grazing (See Project Planning Maps). - b.
+Shrubland - i.
+Mow successional shrublands annually. - c.
+Bog - i.

-b.
-Shrubland

-i.
-Mow successional shrublands annually.

-c.
-Bog

-- i.
 Site trails in such a manner as to minimize bog crossing. - ii.
-Boardwalk any unavoidable bog crossings with lightpenetrating decking (16% light penetration) and pin foundation systems.
+Boardwalk any unavoidable bog crossings with lightpenetrating decking (16% light penetration) and pin foundation systems. - iii.
+Mow 0.29 acres of bog buffer area as needed to control woody vegetation, (Appendix A, Map 10). - d.
+Grasslands - i.

-d.
-Grasslands

-- i.
 Mow and/or graze at least once annually. - ii.
 Promote butterfly weed through targeted mowing and grazing before emergence and/or after seed dispersal. - iii.
-Fence off rare species or host plants of rare species during grazing.
+Fence off rare species or host plants of rare species during grazing. - e.
+Dune - i.

-e.
-Dune

-- i.
 Site trails in such a manner as to minimize disturbance in the dune system. - ii.
 Where trail crossings in dunes are necessary use: raised boardwalks with light-penetrating decking and pin foundations; mats; adjustable aluminum stair system; and snow fencing. - iii.
-Use mats on existing maintenance roads.

-f.
-Coastal Pond Shore

-- Designate specific pond shore access points to avoid impacting existing and future rare plant species and wildlife habitat. - ii.
-Site brook crossings to minimize negative stream habitat g.
-Beach

-- impact; utilize existing ways if this is not feasible. - iii.
+Use mats on existing maintenance roads. - f.
+Coastal Pond Shore - i.
+Designate specific pond shore access points to avoid impacting existing and future rare plant species and wildlife habitat. - ii.
+Site brook crossings to minimize negative stream habitat impact; utilize existing ways if this is not feasible. - iii.
 Use signage, detailed maps and symbolic fencing where necessary to discourage unauthorized pondshore access.

-- i.
-Use symbolic fencing to designate and protect breeding and foraging habitat of listed shorebird and invertebrate species. - ii.
-Monitor for rare shorebirds and invertebrates. - iii.
-Coordinate monitoring efforts with abutting exclusive-use easement. - iv.
-Use signage and seasonal staff to educate and discourage unauthorized uses. - v.
-Prohibit use of kites during shorebird nesting season (April August). - vi.
-Prohibit dogs on the beach from April September. - vii.
-Prohibit motorized vehicles, including all-terrain vehicles, on the beach unless for emergency purposes. - viii.
+- g.
+Beach - i.
+Manage shorebird nesting habitat according to the "guidelines for managing Recreational Uses of beaches to protect Piping Plovers, terns and Their Habitats in Massachusetts " (DFW, April 1993) including but not limited to the use symbolic fencing to designate and protect breeding and foraging habitat of listed shorebird and invertebrate species and_the closure of beach access paths if a listed-birds nest is within 50 yards of the path or a breeding pair further than 50 yards is disturbed by the use of the path. - ii.
+Monitor for rare shorebirds and invertebrates by qualified monitors. - iii.
+Consult with NHESP to design, implement and adaptively modify (as necessary) appropriate monitoring protocols to identify population trends for rare invertebrate species. - iv.
+Limit beach recreation to the northern beach access point area between June 1 and August 31. - v.
+Permit pedestrian access in the intertidal zone between the northern beach access point and the southern boundary limit of the Reservation between June 1 and August 31. - vi.
+Maintain shorebird symbolic fencing through the end of October. - vii.
+Coordinate monitoring efforts with abutting exclusive-use easement. - viii.
+Use signage and seasonal staff to educate and discourage unauthorized uses. - ix.
+Prohibit use of kites during shorebird nesting season (April August). - x.
+Prohibit dogs on the southern portion of the Reservation. - xi.
+Prohibit motorized vehicles, including all-terrain vehicles, on the beach unless for emergency purposes. - xii.
 Consider designating limited areas for more intensive beach use activities.